cwendorf/BASE/README.md

-# BASE: Basic Analytical Statistics with Excel
+# Basic Analytical Statistics with Excel

 ## CREATE: Course Resource for Editing and Analyzing Tutorials with Excel